 Do not use spray gold paint!
 Metallic spray paints do not have a strong enough protective sealer to allow a bronze effect to work properly.
 Should you glaze over metallic spray paints, the brass particles suspended in the spray paint binder will flash and turn brown, resulting in loss of color and metallic reflectivity, both essential to create an effective bronze appearance.

-Use 'Hammerite metallic gold paint'.
-It is an industrial strength metallic paint, often used for radiators and metal surface.
-Apply with a mini roller in clean even motions when ever possible.
+Use "Hammerite metallic gold paint".
+It is an industrial strength metallic paint, often used for radiators and metal surfaces.
+Apply with a mini roller in clean even motions whenever possible.
 Avoid overlap marks that create a darker seam.
 A smooth appearing gold surface will provide the best results.

 bronze paint effect